 FISH SPECIES LIST »

-Please see the Colorado Division of Wildlife Fishing Regulations
+Please see the Colorado Parks and Wildlife Fishing Regulations

 Catch and Release Fishing

 Fish become stressed through capture and handling which upsets their blood chemistry.
 The effects can be cumulative and decimate a fish.
 We recommend these actions to increase the survival chances of a catch and release fish:

 How Do I Get to the River?

 Anglers seeking a more secluded experience can hike one of the inner canyon routes.
 Due to the steep, rocky terrain, these extremely difficult scrambles should only be attempted by those in excellent physical condition.
 A free backcountry permit is required, and can be obtained at the South Rim Visitor Center, North Rim Ranger Station, or East Portal registration board.
 A backcountry permit is not required for day use anglers entering the national park from East Portal.

 Did You Know?